-Anxiety and Depression
+Anxiety and Depression with Parkinson's Disease

-Self-awareness is paramount.
-Be on the lookout for what doctors call anhedonia ó a lack of enjoyment in activities and situations that once brought you joy.
-You must also pay attention to observations made by family and friends because you or even your physician (unless he/she asks) may not always recognize the signs of clinical depression and anxiety.
+Be on the lookout for a lack of enjoyment in activities and situations that once brought you joy.
+Also pay attention to observations made by family and friends because you or your physician may not always recognize the signs of depression and anxiety.
 In fact, your physician may not even ask you about these conditions if you don’t mention changes in mood or outlook.